Robert Moses State Park: History

 The west end of Fire Island was part of a colonial grant to William "Tangier" Smith.
 In 1825 the federal government acquired the westerly tip to build a lighthouse and David Sammis bought about 120 acre to the east in 1855 and built the Surf Hotel.

 In 1892, fears of a cholera epidemic spread by passengers on ships arriving in New York prompted the state to acquire the hotel property to establish a quarantine station.
 Irate local citizens obtained an injunction blocking the quarantine station and occupied the site despite the arrival of troops.

 In 1908, Governor Charles Evans Hughes signed legislation designating the former Surf Hotel property as Long Island's first state park, known then as Fire Island State Park.
 The island and the park have grown since that time; for decades, sand has accumulated along Fire Island's western tip at a rate of 50 m per year, increasing the island's length by 5 mi since 1825.
 At the time of the park's establishment, the island's western tip was near where the park's water tower stands.

-A 1918 fire destroyed the boardwalk and the few buildings on the site.
+In 1918, a fire destroyed the former Surf Hotel, the park's boardwalk, and its comfort stations.
 In 1924, the state established the Long Island State Park Commission headed by Robert Moses as part of a statewide park and parkway program, also run by Moses.
-The commission obtained from the federal government 4 mi of beach west of the lighthouse that had been formed by shifting sand.
-In 1926 the first bathhouse was erected.
+The commission obtained from the federal government four miles (6.4 km) of beach west of the lighthouse that had been formed by shifting sand.
+In 1926, a new bathhouse capable of accommodating 350 people was built at the park.
+The following year, Moses proposed a bridge across Fire Island Inlet linking the park with Jones Beach and a highway extending eastward along Fire Island; the roadway proposal was never constructed.

 After the hurricane of 1938 devastated the park, the commission decided to rebuild farther east near the lighthouse, and sand was pumped onto the beach to raise a portion of the island to a height of 18 ft above sea level.
 In 1940, the first modern bathhouse opened to the public, replacing facilities destroyed by the hurricane.